Chad Owens: Saskatchewan Roughriders

 On February 15, 2017, Owens agreed to a two-year deal with the Saskatchewan Roughriders.
 It was announced, on June 21, 2017, that Owens was placed on the six-game injured list due to an apparent foot injury he likely sustained while with the Tiger-Cats.

-Owens made his Roughriders debut on October 20, 2017 in a winning effort against the Calgary Stampeders recording five receptions with seventy eight yards.
+Owens made his Roughriders debut on October 20, 2017, in a winning effort against the Calgary Stampeders recording five receptions with seventy eight yards.
 Despite his strong performance at the end of the 2017 Saskatchewan Roughriders campaign, he was part of final roster cuts for the Riders on June 9, 2018.
 His age and performance relative to younger players are believed to be contributing factors affecting the decision to cut ties with the player.

-Hamilton Tiger-Cats (II)
+Hamilton Tiger-Cats (second stint)

-Owens returned to the Hamilton Tiger-Cats when he signed a practice roster deal on September 11, 2018.
-He was released on October 1, 2018 without having played in a game.
+Owens returned to the Tiger-Cats when he signed a practice roster deal on September 11, 2018.
+He was released on October 1, 2018, without having played in a game.